-Choose a chair that supports your spinal curves.
-Adjust the height of your chair so that your feet rest flat on the floor or on a footrest and your thighs are parallel to the floor.
-Adjust armrests so your arms gently rest on them with your shoulders relaxed.
+Choose a chair that supports your spine.
+Adjust the height of the chair so that your feet rest flat on the floor.
+Or use a footrest so your thighs are parallel to the floor.
+If the chair has armrests, position them so your arms sit gently on the armrests with your elbows close to your body and your shoulders relaxed.

 Keyboard and mouse

 Put your computer keyboard in front of you so your wrists and forearms are in line and your shoulders are relaxed.
 If you use a mouse or another type of pointer connected to a computer, place it within easy reach, on the same surface as your keyboard.
 While you are typing, using a computer touchpad, or using a mouse or pointer, keep your wrists straight, your upper arms close to your body, and your hands at or slightly below the level of your elbows.
 If possible, set the sensitivity of the mouse or pointer so you can use a light touch on it.

 Place the computer monitor straight in front of you, directly behind your keyboard, about an arm's length away from your face.
 The monitor should be no closer to you than 20 inches (about 50 centimeters) and no further away than 40 inches (about 100 centimeters).
 The top of the screen should be at or slightly below eye level.
 If you wear bifocals, lower the monitor an additional 1 to 2 inches (about 2 to 5 centimeters) for more comfortable viewing.

 Using a laptop computer may lead to discomfort because of the low screen height and cramped keyboard and touchpad.
 If you use a laptop at your desk, consider getting an external keyboard and mouse, along with a laptop stand, to more closely mimic a desktop computer setup.